Trump looks to reset campaign amid pandemic with Tulsa rally | WTOP

-WASHINGTON (AP) — Pressing ahead in a pandemic, President Donald Trump looked to reverse a decline in his political fortunes Saturday by returning to the format that has so often energized himself and his loyal supporters: a raucous, no-holds-barred rally before tens of thousands of ardent fans, this time in Tulsa, Oklahoma.
+WASHINGTON (AP) — President Donald Trump, pressing ahead in a pandemic even as campaign staff tested positive for the coronavirus, looked to reverse a decline in his political fortunes by returning Saturday to the format that so often has energized him and his loyal supporters: a raucous, no-holds-barred rally before tens of thousands of ardent fans, this time in Tulsa, Oklahoma.

-The rally was shaping up to be one of the biggest indoor events in the U.S. since large gatherings were shut down in March because of the coronavirus, and it was scheduled over the protests of local health officials and as COVID-19 cases spike in many states.
-The event was expected to draw crowds of protesters to the area as well.
+The rally was shaping up to be the largest indoor gathering in the world during the coronavirus outbreak.
+Large gatherings in the United States were shut down in March because of the coronavirus.
+The campaign event was scheduled over the protests of local health officials and as COVID-19 cases spike in many states.
+Also expected were crowds of protesters in Tulsa.

+Hours before the evening rally, the Trump campaign said six staff members who were helping setting up for the event had tested positive for the virus.
+Campaign spokesperson Tim Murtaugh said “quarantine procedures were immediately implemented” and neither the affected staffers nor anyone who was in immediate contact with them would attend the event.

 It’s been more than three months since the nation last saw a Trump rally.
 The unemployment rate stood at about 3.5% that March 2.
 The number of coronavirus cases in the U.S. was estimated at 91.
 “Our country is stronger than ever before,” Trump declared.